-United States military members and veterans who served between 2003 and 2015 may be entitled to compensation if they used defective 3M Combat Arms Earplugs and were diagnosed with hearing loss, tinnitus, or auditory processing disorder.
+United States military members and veterans who served between 2003 and 2015 may be entitled to compensation from a 3M ear pro lawsuit if they used defective 3M Combat Arms Earplugs and were diagnosed with hearing loss, tinnitus, or auditory processing disorder.

 3M Earplug Design Defects Expose Users to Damaging Noise Levels